Jumoo/uSyncTriggers/uSync.Triggers/readme.md

 uSync Triggers adds an endpoint to your site that you can then call without having to login to the umbraco back end.

+**This version should be compatible with Umbraco 9 and Umbraco 10.**

 ---

 note: you need to enable uSync.Triggers in your appsettings.json before